carlosperate/docker-qemu-rpi-os/vm/README.md

           https://bugs.launchpad.net/ubuntu/+source/libslirp/+bug/2029431
           https://www.mail-archive.com/qemu-devel@nongnu.org/msg903610.html
     - `entrypoint.sh`: Output of `qemu-img info` now returns multiple `virtual-size` keys and only one needed
-- Added developer documentation for this fork to [../dev-docs.md](../dev-docs.md)
+- Added developer documentation for this fork to parent directory [../dev-docs.md](../dev-docs.md)

 The rest of the original README can be seen below.